CeCe Moore

-CeCe Moore (born January 15, 1969) is an American genetic genealogist.
-She has appeared on many TV shows and worked as a genetic genealogy researcher for others such as Finding Your Roots.
+CeCe Moore (born January 16, 1969) is an American genetic genealogist best known for being the genetic genealogy expert for Finding Your Roots and being the head of Parabon NanoLabs's genetic genealogical unit.
+She has appeared on American TV shows such as 20/20, Dateline NBC, 48 Hours, The Doctors, The Dr. Oz Show, CBS This Morning, The Today Show, Good Morning America, NBC Nightly News, and CBS 60 Minutes.
 She has reportedly helped law enforcement agencies in identifying suspects in over 300 cold cases using DNA and genetic genealogy.
-In May 2020, she began appearing in a prime time ABC television series called The Genetic Detective in which each episode recounts a cold case she helped solve.
+In May 2020, Moore began appearing in a prime-time ABC television series The Genetic Detective; each episode recounts a cold case she helped solve.

-In addition to her television work, she is known for pioneering the genetic genealogy methodologies used by adoptees and others of unknown origin for identifying biological family.
+In addition to television work, she is known for pioneering the genetic genealogy methodologies used by adoptees and others of unknown origin for identifying biological family.

 Background

 Moore was born in 1969 to Anthony Michael Moore (1935–2008) and Janis Proctor.
 She studied theatre, film, and vocal performance at the University of Southern California and appeared in commercials and professional musical theatre shows, and, later, directed and cast advertising campaigns.

 Moore became interested in DNA genealogy in about 2003.
-In 2009 while she was developing an advertisement for the company Family Tree DNA, she met genealogist Katherine Borges who was Director of ISOGG.
-Borges introduced her to rival consumer DNA company 23andMe and made Moore a leader of a forum for people who wanted to know more about DNA genealogy.
-Moore became fascinated by the subject, taught herself about it, passed over her business projects to her husband Lennart Martinson and worked full-time on DNA genealogy.
+In 2009 while she was developing an advertisement for the company Family Tree DNA, she met genealogist Katherine Borges who was director of International Society of Genetic Genealogy (ISOGG).
+Borges introduced Moore to rival consumer DNA company 23andMe and made Moore a leader of a forum for people who wanted to know more about DNA genealogy.
+Moore became fascinated by the subject, taught herself about it, passed her business projects over to her husband Lennart Martinson and worked full-time on DNA genealogy.
 In 2012 she approached 23andMe to ask if she could put crime-scene DNA into their DNA databases.
 23andMe refused, but later in 2018 she began to use the DNA databases of GEDmatch and Family Tree DNA.